Volvo Trucks Presents Second Electric Truck Model in Three Weeks

 For broadcast-quality videos supporting this press release and more, please visit http://www.thenewsmarket.com/volvotrucks

-Press images are available in the Volvo Trucks image and film gallery at https://bit.ly/2r34OsL
+Press images and films are available in the Volvo Trucks image and film gallery at http://images.volvotrucks.com

-Volvo Trucks provides complete transport solutions for professional and demanding customers, offering a full range of medium to heavy duty trucks.
-Customer support is secured via a global network of 2,100 dealers and workshops in more than 130 countries.
-Volvo trucks are assembled in 16 countries across the globe.
-In 2017, more than 112,000 Volvo trucks were delivered worldwide.
-Volvo Trucks is part of Volvo Group, one of the world's leading manufacturers of trucks, buses and construction equipment and marine and industrial engines.
-The Group also provides solutions for financing and service.
-Volvo Trucks´ work is based on the core values of quality, safety and environmental care.

 For further information, please contact: